Equal opportunities for students with disabilities is an important concern for the University of Continuing Education Krems.

-The University of Continuing Education Krems is therefore committed to creating framework conditions that enable equal participation in all study, teaching and research activities.
+Based on its legal mandate, University for Continuing Education Krems is committed to create framework conditions that enable equal participation in all aspects of study, teaching and research.

 - Students with disabilities and/or chronic illnesses are supported individually by the Service Center for Students point “Accessible studying”, the departments and the Facility Management.

-- The course directors or the disabilities officer are the direct contact persons who can be approached by disabled students during their studies.
+- The responsible Study Program Directors, Administrative Assistants and the "Accessible studying"-Point are the direct contact persons who can be approached by disabled students during their studies.

-- Specially designed courses (e.g. block courses, e-learning) meet the needs accessible studying demands and generally includes a high degree of individual support.
+- Specially designed courses and learning formats meet the needs accessible studying demands and generally includes a high degree of individual support.

 Persons who experience a restriction in their studies due to